LovisCoding/LovisCoding/README.md

-# Hi there! 👋 I'm Arthur Lecomte
+# Hi there! 👋 I'm Arthur

 ### 🚀 Fullstack Developer | 💻 Code Enthusiast | 🇫🇷 From France